25 Mandir Designs for Indian Homes

 By converting your storeroom into a pooja room, you also can get enough space to organize all your pooja room items in a well-structured manner and without any hassles.

-19. Pooja room with different Tiles
+19. Pooja Room with Tiles

 Use of Tiles for pooja rooms has been in style for quite some time.
 There are many trends that come and go but this one remains a classic.